python/mypy/docs/source/command_line.rst

   for functions with ``None`` or ``Any`` return types.
 Mypy also currently ignores functions with an empty body or a body that is just ellipsis (``...``), since these can be valid as abstract methods.

+- ``--strict`` mode enables the strictest mypy configuration.
+It changes mypy's behaviour regarding new strict flags from opt-in to opt-out.
+  You can see the list of flags enabled by strict mode in the full ``mypy -h`` output.

+  For all flags enabled by strict, you can opt-out individually using ``--no-<flag>``.

 For the remaining flags you can read the full ``mypy -h`` output.